Companies Hit Harder, Losing More, and Recovering Less as a Result of Payment Fraud

 About Bottomline Technologies

 Bottomline Technologies (NASDAQ: EPAY) helps make complex business payments simple, smart, and secure.
-Corporations and banks rely on Bottomline for domestic and international payments, efficient cash management, automated workflows for payment processing and bill review, and state of the art fraud detection, behavioural analytics and regulatory compliance solutions.
+Corporations and banks rely on Bottomline for domestic and international payments, efficient cash management, automated workflows for payment processing and bill review, and state of the art fraud detection, behavioral analytics and regulatory compliance solutions.
 Thousands of corporations around the world benefit from Bottomline solutions.
 Headquartered in Portsmouth, NH, Bottomline delights customers through offices across the U.S., Europe, and Asia-Pacific.
 For more information visit www.bottomline.com.